-Therefore, professional communication skills, excellent grammar, and phone and email etiquette are a must if you want to succeed as an executive assistant.
+Therefore, professional communication skills and excellent grammar, phone, and email etiquette are necessary if you want to succeed as an executive assistant.

-They need to have a knack for building relationships, improving their networking skills, and being able to think on their feet to deliver results when it's needed the most.
+A good executive assistant should be able to make the impossible possible.
+They need to have a knack for building relationships, improving their networking skills, and thinking on their feet to deliver results when needed the most.

 Good negotiating skills are hard to come by.
 Yet, it's something that should come naturally to an executive assistant.

 Senior executives deal with a lot of sensitive, confidential information daily.
 These can be news about acquisitions, finance reports, or even Human Resource matters.